Texas Memory Systems: RAM based products

-A new 10Gbps InfiniBand interface was announced on November 15, 2005 and was made generally available the following year.
+A new 10 Gbps InfiniBand interface was announced on November 15, 2005 and was made generally available the following year.

 A cost-reduced 3U enclosure, the RamSan-300 was announced on October 16, 2006.
 It could achieve a maximum performance of 200,000 IOPs and 1.5 GB/s bandwidth, and the memory configurations were limited to 16 or 32 GB.
 This product, along with the RamSan-400, was the foundation for the Oracle Accelerator Kit which bundled a RamSan with QLogic InifiBand switches and Host Channel Adapters (HCA)s.

 Flash based products

 TMS pivoted with the storage market and on September 17, 2007 announced a new 4U rack-mount enterprise solid state disk product, the RamSan-500, using NAND Flash memory as the primary user data storage medium instead of DRAM.
 The 500 used a 64 GB DDR memory cache in front of up to 2 TB of SLC flash storage.
 The flash storage was arrayed in nine RAID-3 protected hot swappable modules.
 This product marked the beginning of development of the RamSan-OS, which was a custom designed flash management and storage infrastructure management suite implemented in both software and hardware.